 Double Haters?

 Looking at consensus presidential polling from FiveThirtyEight , Trump has a one percent lead over Biden, 41.5% vs 40.5%.
 In other words, the people responding to the polls are not excited about either 2024 presidential candidate.
-These polls indicate that there is a significant bloc of voters, approaching 20%, who dislike both candidates.
+These polls seem to indicate that there is a significant bloc of voters, approaching 20%, who dislike both candidates.
 The 2024 election somewhat resembles the 2016 contest (when exit polls showed 18% disliked both candidates) more than the 2020 contest.
-Biden has lost favor because of . . .
+Biden has lost favor . . .

 Can Politicians Be Leaders?